Faith Studies

 Spanish

-All students are introduced to Spanish as an enrichment class in grades K-5, with an emphasis on language and culture via the Descubre el espanol curriculum.
-Students learn Spanish through the five Cs from the National World Language
+All students are introduced to Spanish as an enrichment class in grades K-5, with an emphasis on language and culture via the Descubre el Español curriculum.
+Students learn Spanish through the five Cs from the National World Language Standards: Communication, Cultures, Connections, Comparisons, and Communities.

-Standards: Communication, Cultures, Connections, Comparisons, and Communities.
-They explore not only the language, but the culture of 20 Spanish-speaking countries.
+They explore not only the language, but also the culture of 20 Spanish-speaking countries.
 The focus is on developing listening, comprehension, and beginning conversational skills through sounds, poems, songs, stories, total physical response, music, art, and games.
-For heritage speakers the program also provides the Anthologia which includes leveled literary and informational texts that develop reading comprehension, vocabulary, spelling and writing activities.
+For heritage speakers, the program also provides the Anthologia, which includes leveled literary and informational texts that develop reading comprehension, vocabulary, spelling, and writing activities.
 Students in grades 4-5 access this program at school and at home using student books and an eLearning center.

 Performing Arts and Music Education

 Trinity’s performing arts program reflects our commitment to a well-rounded liberal arts education with a focus on each student’s creative expression.
-All students take general music which emphasizes creativity, music appreciation, musical literacy and performance preparation.
-Each grade-level in Lower School features a dramatic or musical performance, such as Fairy Tale Plays in First grade and Shakespeare in Fifth grade.
+All students take general music, which emphasizes creativity, music appreciation, musical literacy, and performance preparation.
+Each grade level in Lower School features a dramatic or musical performance, such as Fairy Tale Plays in First Grade and Shakespeare in Fifth Grade.

 Visual Arts

 Trinity’s art curriculum follows the pedagogy of Teaching Artistic Behaviors (TAB), a methodology that is student-focused, choice-based, and teacher-facilitated.
-The learning environment is designed to provide centers or mini art studios complete with instructional information, menus, resources, materials and tools.
-Students move independently between centers, utilizing materials, tools and resources as needed in their art making, such as painting, clay or printmaking.
+The learning environment is designed to provide centers or mini-art studios complete with instructional information, menus, resources, materials, and tools.
+Students move independently between centers, utilizing materials, tools and resources as needed in their art-making, such as painting, clay, or printmaking.

 Centers are arranged to provide students with independent learning opportunities.
 We value the process of art as children as well as students as artists.
 It is the responsibility of the art teacher to guide students through the art curriculum in an engaging and thought-provoking way.